[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 09

-You can choose from models by various providers such as Anthropic, Amazon, Google, and Meta.
-For this time, select Claude Haiku 4.5 and click "Apply."
+You can choose from models from various providers such as Anthropic, Amazon, Google, and Meta.
+This time, select Claude Haiku 4.5 and click "Apply".

-Being able to switch model providers between Bedrock / OpenAI / Gemini with a single click is also a feature of Managed Harness.
+Being able to switch between Bedrock / OpenAI / Gemini model providers with one click is also a feature of Managed Harness.

 1-3.
 First Interaction